Water is an essential constituent of the human body, making up approximately 60% of its whole composition.

-Milk is a natural source of protein, carbohydrates, and sodium, and is more effective for hydration, protein synthesis, and glycogen replenishment compared to commercialized sports drinks.
+Milk is a natural source of protein, carbohydrates, and sodium and is more effective for hydration, protein synthesis, and glycogen replenishment than commercialised sports drinks.
 So if you have milk to hand, then this could be your best choice.

 Another factor to consider is the weather.
 When training in hot conditions, sweat rates will be greater in the body’s attempt to cool itself.

-Therefore, it would be prudent to include more fluids with added sodium, both during and after training.
+Therefore, it would be prudent to include more fluids with added sodium during and after training.

 The Effects of Dehydration on Sport Performance